MicrosoftDocs/azure-docs/articles/expressroute/expressroute-workflows.md

 You can choose to re-enable it if needed, or run PowerShell cmdlets to delete the circuit.

->[AZURE.IMPORTANT] Microsoft will continue to bill the circuit till you run the PowerShell cmdlet to deprovision the circuit.
+>[AZURE.IMPORTANT] Microsoft will continue to bill the circuit until you run the PowerShell cmdlet to deprovision the circuit.

 ## Routing session configuration state